-David Whitaker is one of the most influential writers in Doctor Who’s long and varied history.
+David Whitaker was one of the most influential writers in Doctor Who’s long and varied history.
 He was the shows first script editor, then called story editor, and was in fact partially responsible for the creation of the series itself.

 Whitaker would also go on to write many stories both during and after his time as script editor on the show.
 Among those he wrote included “The Edge of Destruction” which introduced the idea of the TARDIS being alive.
 This would become an important feature and plot point in many subsequent stories, including Neil Gaiman’s “The Doctors Wife” and the first season finale of the New Who “The Parting of the Ways”.

 The idea of the TARDIS being alive also helped to shape the dynamic of the show itself in some ways.
 It helped add a somewhat more fantastical aspect to the Doctors character that his ship was in many ways almost as much a character itself.
 The TARDIS is really like the Doctors horse or trusty steed.
 Its not like the USS Enterprise that can be destroyed and another can take its place, such as in the film series.
 The TARDIS can never truly be replaced as it is unique.
-It is the Doctors magical, trustworthy steed.

 However among general fandom he is sadly a somewhat obscure figure which is a real shame as in some ways he is as important a figure as Verity Lambert herself.
 I must admit I was annoyed that he wasn’t mentioned in the otherwise excellent “An Adventure in Space and Time”.
 I understand that they couldn’t have included everybody, but they could have at least name dropped someone as important as Whitaker and for that matter Raymond Cusick the designer of the Daleks.